 CPEX is staffed by an extraordinary team that includes community planners, landscape architects, policy experts, scientists, communications specialists, advocates and strategists.

-Ryan, a native of south Louisiana, is a Designer with CPEX’s Planning and Implementation team, where he contributes an analytical and holistic approach to projects in communities throughout Louisiana.
+Ryan, a native of south Louisiana, is a Project Manager with CPEX’s Planning and Implementation team, where he contributes an analytical and holistic approach to projects in communities throughout Louisiana.
 He has experience in a number of different areas including campus and urban planning, bike and pedestrian planning, and streetscape design.